nails/skeleton-docker-lamp/README.md

 `make ssh`               | SSH into the web server container `make ssh-root`          | SSH into the web server container, as root `make test`              | Run tests
-`ssl-create`             | Creates a new LetsEncrypt SSL certificate `ssl-renew`              | Renews a previously created LetsEncrypt SSL certificate
+`make ssl-create`        | Creates a new LetsEncrypt SSL certificate `make ssl-renew`         | Renews a previously created LetsEncrypt SSL certificate

 Feel free to add your own, as per your project's needs.